dictu-lang/Dictu/docs/docs/standard-lib/buffer.md

 ### Buffer.resize(Number) -> Result\<Number>

-Resizes the buffer to the given size, the argument needs to be greater then 0 or the function will return a error.
+Resizes the buffer to the given size.
+The argument needs to be greater than 0 or the function will return an error.

 ```cs
 const buffer = Buffer.new(8).unwrap();